 When everyone understands clear instructions and their responsibilities, it provides them with an incentive to perform at their best.

-The first tip for effective communication in the workplace is having regular open meetings with your team.
-It is easier to communicate any hot topics, passion projects, thoughts, feelings or concerns to your team in an open meeting.
-In this kind of environment, the whole team will not only hear what you are saying, they will also see and feel it as well as being able to voice their opinion in response.
+The first tip for effective communication is having regular open meetings with your team.
+It’s easier to communicate any hot topics, passion projects, thoughts, feelings or concerns to your team in an open meeting.
+In this kind of environment, the whole team will not only hear what you’re saying, they’ll also see and feel it as well as being able to voice their opinion in response.